Ethiopia PM orders response after 'attack' on military camp in restive Tigray region - RFI

 Addis Ababa (AFP)

-Ethiopian Prime Minister Abiy Ahmed said Wednesday he had ordered a military response to an "attack" by the ruling party of the restive Tigray region on a camp housing federal troops.
+Ethiopian Prime Minister Abiy Ahmed said Wednesday he had ordered a military response to a deadly attack by the ruling party of the restive Tigray region on a camp housing federal troops, in an escalation of a long-running dispute.

 The Tigray People's Liberation Front (TPLF) "has attacked a military camp" in the region and "tried to loot" military assets, Abiy said in a post on Facebook and Twitter.

+The attack resulted in "many martyrs, injuries and property damage", Abiy said later in a five-minute address on state television, without providing details.

 "Our defence forces... have been ordered to carry out their mission to save the country.
 The final point of the red line has been crossed.
-Force is being used as the last measure to save the people and the country," he said.
+Force is being used as the last measure to save the people and the country," said the Facebook and Twitter post.

-Details on the alleged attack in Tigray were not immediately available, and calls to the northern region were not going through.

-The TPLF dominated Ethiopian politics for nearly three decades before Abiy came to power in 2018 on the strength of anti-government protests.
+The TPLF dominated politics in Africa's second most populous country for nearly three decades before Abiy came to power in 2018 on the strength of anti-government protests.

 Under Abiy, winner of last year's Nobel Peace Prize, Tigrayan leaders have complained of being unfairly targeted in corruption prosecutions, removed from top positions and broadly scapegoated for the country's woes.